adaapp/sqa-nov-2021-team5/README.md

 # sqa-nov-2021-team5

+## Our Project

+Our project aim is to create a full stack Roman Numerals Encoder/Decoder application using a frontend Framework called `React` and `Node.js` for the backend runtime environment.

+## Types of Testing Adopted

+Prior to starting development we will create tests using `Jest` in order to adhere to our test driven development strategy, following development we will create front-end `snapshot testing` (also using `Jest`).
+Upon completition of development, we will create `manual QA tests scripts` based on our requirements, and perform manual testing on the front-end.
+Finally, once all of our tests have passed, and development has concluded, we will try and get an external party, or third party to conduct manual UAT testing.

 ## Communication

 Our main communication platform within the team will be Discord.
 This is because it is easily accessible to everyone in the team, and provides a good way of sending and recieving files / documents.